Caojiehang/permission/readme.txt

                       1. Super admin can access all resources (Admin)
                       2. Permission filter: get current login user and allocated permissions, judge whether he has permission to access related resources, if not, jump to no authorited page
-                      3. Once user has one permission under one permission module, he is allocated to access the resources
+                      3. Once user has one permission under one permission module, he is allocated to access the resources Home page: calendar and event display(will implement backend)